hphelion/documentation/devplatform/helion/user/deploy/index.html.md

 ### Whitespace & Newlines in Environment Variables[](#whitespace-newlines-in-environment-variables "Permalink to this headline")

-To prevent breakage in cron, embedded newlines ("\\n") in environent variable values will be replaced with "\\\\n" when generating the crontab.
+To prevent breakage in cron, embedded newlines ("\\n") in environment variable values will be replaced with "\\\\n" when generating the crontab.
 Any leading and trailing spaces in environment variable values are also stripped.